fdegir/infra-workshop/openstack/README.md

 cat /etc/kolla/admin-openrc.sh
 ```

-## Use OpenStack
+## Use OpenStack with OpenStack Client

-In this part of the workshop we will work with below OpenStack resources.
+In this part of the workshop we will work with below OpenStack objects using
+OpenStack Client (OSC).
+[2]

 * network
 * security group